 9. Find Row Number with If Statement

-In this last method, we will show another effective VBA code to find row numbers with IF conditions by applying the VBA code in Excel.
+In this last method, we will show another effective VBA code to get a row number from a range with If conditions in Excel.
 You have to follow these detailed steps to get row numbers with cell change using VBA code in Excel.

 📌 Steps: